tndrcloud/analytics_bi/README.md

 - threading
 - psycopg2

-Use command *pip3 install python-telegram-bot --upgrade* and *pip3 install requests --upgrade*  to install Python packages
+Use command *pip3 install -r .\requirements.txt

-If pip3 are not installed: *sudo apt-install python3-pip*
+If pip3 are not installed: sudo apt-install python3-pip

  <h2>How use</h2>